 Member of Diabetes, Families, Food and Fitness, Food Systems Impact Collaborative Community of Practice

-Mary Ann Mills, MPH candidate
+Mary Ann Mills, MPH

 School Wellness Program Manager, University of California CalFresh Nutrition Education Program

 MaryAnn Mills is the School Wellness Program Manager for the UC CalFresh Nutrition Education Program in California.
 In her role, she oversees the delivery of SLM through local extension programs and is the chair of the SLM of CA TAP Subcommittee.
 During her three years at the UC CalFresh State Office, she has provided training and technical assistance to over 150 Certified TAPs throughout California.
 Prior to her work at the UC CalFresh State office, she worked as a TAP through the Butte County Cooperative Extension.
 MaryAnn’s favorite aspect of SLM is the ability to implement it in any setting, regardless of a school’s economic status.
 She is excited to attend the symposium and to learn best practices from other states, particularly around their work in childcare settings.

 MaryAnn received her BS in Health Education from California State University Chico and her MPH from San Jose State University.
 She has worked in the field of public health for over 10 years.
 Prior to her work with UC CalFresh, Mary Ann served as a Community Health Peace Corps Volunteer in Guyana, South America.

 Smarter Lunchrooms Technical Assistance Provider (TAP): 5 years

 Smarter Lunchrooms of California Collaborative TAP Subcommittee Chair

 Program Specialist Nutritionist, Office of Superintendent of Public Instruction (OSPI) – Child Nutrition Services